perama-v/min-know/GETTING_STARTED.md

     /* snip */

 ```

 ## Replace `Associated*` descriptive types with actual types

 In `./specs/my_data_spec.rs`, anything that starts with `Associated*` can
 be replaced with an actual type.
 After creating the types for MyDataSpec
 and then implementing their required methods (auto-fill), replace
 the descriptive types with the actual types.
-Both are technicall correct,
+Both are technically correct,
 but the latter are much easier to read.

+The easiest way to do this is to generate all the types and implementations first,
+then en-masse find-and-replace the following strings:

+- "`<MyDataSpec as DataSpec>::Associated`" -> `MyData`
+- "`T::Associated`" -> `MyData`
+- (less commonly) "`T`" -> "`MyDataSpec`"

 For example, the value being returned here is a little hard to read.